interaction-dynamics/learn-plateform/src/app/docs/introduction/better-developer/page.md

 A common practice in the tech industry is to scratch a product to create a better version of the same product.
 This is often the clue that the product was implemented without following the best practices.
 This is a waste of time and money.
 It is better to keep the product up to date and maintainable.
 {% /callout %}

 The role of a developer is to make the difference between a product that will be maintained and a product that will be scratched.
-Developers shouldn't expect Product owners or project manager to give some bandwidth for maintaince.
+Developers shouldn't expect product owners or project manager to give some bandwidth for maintaince.

 Being better means being able to deliver a product that will be maintained over time so that your organization can save money and time, and be more competitive.